 Economic damages help to compensate the injured party for monetary losses incurred by their injury, such as medical costs and lost wages.
 Non-economic damages exist to compensate the individual for non-monetary consequences stemming from their injuries, such as emotional distress, pain, and suffering.
 Finally, punitive damages are designed to punish the at-fault party for their actions and deter similar conduct in the future.

-If you have sustained serious injuries in a recent accident, it is vital to have experienced and skilled legal counsel on your side to maximize your chances of recovery.
-Call a Gilbert personal injury lawyer today to schedule your consultation and comprehensive, no-obligation case review.
+If you have sustained serious injuries in a recent accident, it is vital to have an experienced Gilbert personal injury lawyer on your side to maximize your chances of recovery.
+Contact Goldwater Law Firm at 602-502-6000 or fill our online form to schedule a free case evaluation.